 Although it seems like everyone has a phone or access to one, that’s not the case.
-In 1994, Twin Cities Community Voice Mail was founded so that people in the Minneapolis-St. Paul area and beyond could have free access to voice mail that would lead to increased self-sufficiency.
+In 1994, Twin Cities Community Voice Mail was founded so that people in the Minneapolis-St. Paul area and beyond could have free access to a voicemail service that would lead to increased self-sufficiency.

-Today, under the new name of Open Access Connections, we have expanded beyond the Twin Cities to serve all Minnesota and our focus has expanded beyond simply voice mail.
-Our commitment to and involvement with empowering participants has grown.
-More than ever, we are a partner who helps participants create a future through self-determination.
-Our use of communications and technology connects participants to the larger community, acts as a catalyst for bringing them into the mainstream, and focuses their power and strength as tools for social
+Today, under the new name of Open Access Connections, we have expanded beyond the Twin Cities to serve all of Minnesota, and our focus has expanded beyond voicemail services.
+We are committed to empowering our participants and clients, and we act as partners in their growth and success.
+With communications services, community organizing efforts, and civic engagement opportunities, we partner with participants to create a future through self-determination.
+Our communications and technology services connect participants to the broader community, bringing them into the mainstream and focusing their power and strength as tools for social engagement.

 Open Access Connections develops strong community connections to deliver communication services and civic engagement in order to encourage self-determination for people in need.

 We are the leader in finding innovative ways to use communications technologies to provide opportunities for people in need to forge new connections to the community and to one another.
 These connections enhance dignity and independence and contribute to success.

 Open Access Connections values:

 - Our Community Partners